distillpub/post--deconv-checkerboard/index.md

 Is it an argument for optimizers like ADAM, which are invariant to the scale of the gradient different neurons get?

 * **Adversarial Counter-Examples**:
-Does having some pixels effect the network output much more than others exaggerate adversarial counter-examples?
+Does having some pixels affect the network output much more than others exaggerate adversarial counter-examples?
 Because the derivative is concentrated on small number of pixels, small perturbations of those pixels may have outsized effects.